(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Add gravy or sauces to make it easier to eat certain foods, such as meat and chicken.

 • Use a blender or food processor to create smoother mashed potatoes and other foods, and to make high-calorie shakes.
-It may be helpful to prepare these ahead of time and freeze portions for yourself.
+It may be helpful to prepare these ahead of time and freeze portions.

 • Try colder foods, such as ice cream and other frozen treats, to help numb pain from swallowing difficulties.

-If thicker foods are easier for you to eat, try to improve their consistency with thickeners and modifiers.
+If thicker foods are easier to eat, try to improve their consistency with thickeners and modifiers.

 • Flour, tapioca or cornstarch thicken liquids and sauces, but they work best in cooked foods because they can’t be eaten raw.